Sculptor-in-Residence

 Saint-Gaudens National Historical Park hosts the oldest continual artist residency program in the National Park Service.
 Begun in 1969 by the Saint-Gaudens Memorial, the presence of a figurative sculptor continues to inform and inspire visitors to this day.

-The artist works in the historic Ravine Studio, located at the forest edge overlooking Blow-Me-Up Ravine.
-Visitors watch the artist work and learn about the process of sculpture.
+The sculptor-in-residence works in the historic Ravine Studio, located at the forest edge overlooking Blow-Me-Up Ravine.
+Visitors witness the artist work and learn about the process of sculpture.
 The sculptor-in-residence also conducts a series of sculpture workshops.
 Classes can include portraiture, depicting the natural world, or more advanced classes in mold-making.
 The program runs annually from June to October.
 Visit Becoming a Sculptor-in-Resident to learn more about the application process.

 The sculptor-in-residence welcomes visitors into the Ravine Studio throughout the summer season.
 Visit the calendar to learn more about Open Studio hours.